Settlement and transport areas

 Nature-based climate action in the enterprise

-Protecting the environment and conserving resources – the BMUV and KfW are providing funding for businesses who implement nature-based solutions on their premises.
+Protecting the environment and conserving resources – the Federal Ministry for the Environment and KfW are providing funding for businesses who implement nature-based solutions on their premises.